India flags concerns over rich nations' efforts to extend mitigation to agriculture | Headlines

 - India

-India has opposed the developed world's efforts to extend the scope of mitigation to agriculture at the ongoing UN climate summit in Egypt, saying rich nations do not want to change their lifestyles to reduce emissions and are ''searching for cheaper solutions abroad'', sources said on Thursday.
+India has opposed the developed world's efforts to extend the scope of mitigation to agriculture at the ongoing UN climate summit in Egypt, saying rich nations do not want to reduce emissions by changing their lifestyles and are ''searching for cheaper solutions abroad'', sources said on Thursday.

+''Annex-I countries, it may be recalled, owe the world a carbon debt of 790 gigatonnes of carbon dioxide (GtCO2), which is worth USD 79 trillion, even at the modest price of USD 100 per tonnes,'' India said.

+''This year too, the developed countries are distracting attention from their excessive GHG emissions by emphasising reduction in agriculture emissions which are 'survival emissions' and not 'luxury emissions','' it said.

-India made it clear that the world is facing a climate crisis today because of the excessive historic cumulative emissions by the developed nations. ''These nations are unable to reduce their emissions domestically by any worthwhile change in their lifestyles.
-Rather, they are searching for cheaper solutions abroad,'' it said.
+India made it clear that the world is facing a climate crisis today because of the excessive historic cumulative emissions by the developed nations.
+It said these nations are ''unable to reduce their emissions domestically by any worthwhile change in their lifestyles.
+Rather, they are searching for cheaper solutions abroad''.

-In most developing countries across the world, agriculture is done by small and marginal farmers who toil hard and brave the vagaries of extreme weather and climate variability as well as the additional stress of climate change.
+In most developing countries across the world, agriculture is practised by small and marginal farmers who till hard, toil hard and brave the vagaries of extreme weather and climate variability as well as the additional stress of climate change.

-''By seeking to extend the scope of mitigation to agriculture, the developed countries are wanting the world agriculture, lands and seascapes to become a site of mitigation for their profligate and excessive emissions,'' India said.
+''By seeking to extend the scope of mitigation to agriculture, the developed countries are wanting the world agriculture, lands and seascapes to become a site of mitigation for their profligate, excessive emissions,'' it said.

+India said there are no additional finance offers on the table by developed countries and the existing interim operating entities like Global Environment Facility and Green Climate Fund are being coaxed to handle their excessive emissions by turning agriculture into a site of mitigation.

+As is well known to the world and understood even in lay parlance, agriculture will be the hardest hit by climate change and is thus predominantly a site for adaptation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)